-"IF YOU EDUCATE A WOMAN, YOU EDUCATE A NATION."
+"IF YOU EDUCATE A WOMAN,

 *A World Bank study found that every year of secondary education is correlated with an 18% increase in a girl’s future earning potential.

 Work Cited: United Nations Department of Economic and Social Affairs.
 2010.
 The World's Women 2010: Trends and Statistics.

 Our volunteer board ensures 100% of your donation supports educational expenses.
 All external expenses are covered by board members.

 The task is huge and AWEF is doing its part to empower as many girls as possible by providing them with a secondary education.
 Please join us in our mission.

 Understanding the Problem

 In Africa, it is said that "If you educate a man you educate an individual.
 When you educate a woman you educate a nation.”
 Despite this nearly 60% of girls in Sub-Saharan Africa are not receiving a secondary education.

 There are many reasons for this disparity, some having to due with national economics and mismanagement, but most are rooted in the diminished status of women in many African societies.
 Since a secondary education is not free, families often choose to educate boys believing that they will stay at home and help support the family, whereas girls will get married and leave to live with her husband’s family.
 This mindset reinforces the gender stereotype